GlPortal/ads/developer.md

 # Benefits

-- pressure-free environment
+- Pressure-free environment
-- space for creativity
+- Space for creativity
+- Learn with and from your peers

 ## More Information
 Get more information about GlPortal at http://glportal.de and http://www.lgdb.org/game/glportal